gbmhunter/MClide/README.rst

 All text is case-sensitive.
 It is recommended to use lower-case only to follow the POSIX command-line style.

-Special support for the "help" command, and `-h`, `--help` flags for every registered command.
+Special support for the "help" command, and :code:`-h`, `--help` flags for every registered command.
 No special support other UNIX commands such as `man`, `whatis` or `info`. 'help' is a special command which can be implemented by calling RegisterHelpCmd().

 Supports long options (GNU extension to the POSIX.2 standard).